w7sst/MorseRunner/Readme.txt

 Version 1.84 (February 2024)
   - Added IARU HF World Championship Contest (Coded by W7SST)
-  - update call history files for ARRL DX, ARRL FD, CQ WW, CWOPS CWT, K1USN SST and NCJ NAQP Contests
+  - Update call history files for ARRL DX, ARRL FD, CQ WW, CWOPS CWT, K1USN SST and NCJ NAQP Contests
   - After a CQ, if nothing is caught or if what you caught is wrong, you can use F7 ('?') to instruct the callers to call again.
 (F6FVY)
   - New callers can be added when a QSO is done.
 (F6FVY)